basho-labs/riak-test-docker/README.md

 ```
 ### @OverrideRiakClusterConfig annotation

 Test classes are often built according to some class hierarchy.
 This usually happens when developers don't want to duplicate configuration code which is common for most of test classes.
 Common code is often kept in some base class.
 In such a situation, `DockerRiakClusterRule` could be declared as a static field (`@ClassRule`) in the base class to avoid keeping it in each test class.
 Such an approach is reasonable until all your tests require identical cluster configuration.
 But if, for example, there is a need to increase the number of nodes for particular class without changing other common logic, this could be a real problem.
-In this case, you have to totally duplicate the logic of base class inside the current class or go up a level in the class hierarhy and create additional middle layer for base test classes.
+In this case, you have to totally duplicate the logic of base class inside the current class or go up a level in the class hierarhy and create additional middle layer for the base test classes.

 To solve such difficulties, the `@com.basho.riak.test.rule.annotations.OverrideRiakClusterConfig` annotation was introduced.
 It allows you to override the amount of nodes and starting timeout for particular class: